-Namibia is one of Africa’s top safari destinations, sought after for desert safaris and adventures in surreal landscapes, such as Skeleton Coast and Namib-Naukluft.
-If you’re planning a Namibia safari, knowing how to get there by air is essential.
-Here’s a guide on flying to Namibia from around the world and an overview of its main airports.
+Namibia is one of Africa’s top safari destinations, sought after for desert safaris and adventures in surreal landscapes, such as the Skeleton Coast and Namib-Naukluft National Park.
+However, the sheer scale of the country means that for the discerning traveller, logistics are key.
+If you’re planning a Namibia trip, ensuring a seamless arrival is the first step to a restorative holiday.

 International Flights to Namibia